ryandong05/unix-project/INSTALL.md

 But for me personally, it told me that I needed numpy installed to install scikit-learn.
 Thing is, I did :)
 So this marks the point where I, Ryan Dong, officially gave up and admitted defeat.

-And if all else fails like for me, trying using OSMC Kodi, as it is another Kodi distribution, except with additional functionalities that may allow installation of the necessary dependencies:
+**IMPORTANT:** And if all else fails like for me, trying using OSMC Kodi, as it is another Kodi distribution, except with additional functionalities that may allow installation of the necessary dependencies.

-BUT ENSURE:
+**BUT ENSURE:**
 - It is a 64-bit instance of OSMC, as a full python environment that can run a ML model requires it to be 64-bit (if you try 32-bit python won't be able to find scikit-learn or potentially pandas)
 - To build on the previous bullet point, OSMC Versions are tailored to specific Raspberry Pi models, so in my case (RPi4), there are no 64-bit OSMC versions available so I cannot try this method
 And if you meet the necessary requirements Steps 1.X should work for you.